Euro break-up risk falls by two thirds since Draghi pledge, survey finds

 Draghi gave his message of support last July as Spain and Italy faced rising pressure on financial markets and Greece held fraught meetings with international lenders after failing to stick to economic targets set under its bailout.

-His promise calmed investors and led six weeks later to the Outright Monetary Transactions (OMT) program, under which the ECB conditionally offered to buy unlimited amounts of bonds from struggling states.
-The OMT program has yet to be tapped.
+His promise calmed investors and led six weeks later to the Outright Monetary Transactions (OMT) programme, under which the ECB conditionally offered to buy unlimited amounts of bonds from struggling states.
+The OMT programme has yet to be tapped.

 A political crisis in Portugal and concerns about possible snap elections there drove the Sentix index on euro zone break-up around 4 percentage points on the month in July.
 The percentage of investors expecting the country to leave the euro zone doubled from 2.66 percent in June to 5.38 percent.